daniel-was-taken/MCP_Project/README.md

 ## 🛠️ How It Works

-The AutoML Playground provides a streamlined pipeline for automated machine learning:
+The AutoML provides a streamlined pipeline for automated machine learning:

 ### Core Functions